maximbaz/docker-arch-build-aur/README.md

 ### Build PKGBUILD

-The following command will build local PKGBUILD file:
+The following command will build local PKGBUILD file (must reside in a folder mounted to /build):

 ```
 $ docker pull maximbaz/arch-build-aur